 be clearer about the kind of personal relationship which will work for you in the future

 How Relationship Counselling Works

 Key considerations for a couple at the start of therapy will be what brought you together in the first place, your reasons for coming for counselling, what you are looking for from your relationship, and what goals you now want to set yourselves.

 Relationship counselling provides a setting in which you can express your feelings openly and honestly without fear of being judged by your counsellor.
 These may include feelings of betrayal, distrust, anger, rejection, loneliness, alienation, frustration, anxiety, fear and loss.

-The purpose here is to understand more fully the determining factors which have shaped your relationship, the ways you interact with each other and the emotions which drive those interactions.
+The purpose here is to understand more fully the determining factors which brought you together and have shaped your relationship.
+These will have played a part in the ways you interact with each other and the feelings and emotions which drive those interactions.

 By working on both these areas you can learn how to understand yourselves and each other better and develop strategies to handle the feelings and emotions that are triggered when things get heated or go awry.